willhansen/RoyaltyOffRevenueLicense/README.md

 If shares accurately represent value, then the $\frac{\text{shares after}}{\text{shares before}}$ ratio should also reflect the same rise in revenue.
 We get $\frac{\text{shares after}}{\text{shares before}} = \frac{2769}{1429} = \boxed{{\sim}1.94}$, so no one is seeing any change in income due to later contributions (so long as each next contributor gets the appropriate number of shares for the value of their work).

+At this point, the question becomes: "If neither the original contributors nor the end users are getting any more money, why would they accept this new contribution?".
+1) The contributor could take less shares themselves as incentive to merge their contribution.
+(The exact value of their contribution is likely fuzzy in any case.
+User interfaces or documentation being classic examples.)
+2) The contributor can simply fork the project at any time.
+If they believe their contribution will add more value than they can negotiate in shares, this could be a good route.

 ### Forks, includes, and merge requests

 These are all aspects of the same thing as far as the license is concerned (assuming both the base and sub-projects are under this license).